 Lucinda Compton – Curator.
 Lucinda took over the curatorship of the gardens from her father in law, Robin Compton in 2009.
 Lucinda oversees the vision for the garden and its future along with her incredibly talented team.
 It was under Lucinda’s stewardship that the garden team undertook the replanting of Newby’s famous double herbaceous borders, replacing the colour palate with softer hues of yellow, pink, purple and lilac

-Edward Round – Gardener responsible for Sylvia’s Garden, Rose Garden and much, much more.
+Edward Round – Senior Gardener Ed has gardening in his blood and is an incredibly talented plantsman.
+He’s the gardener responsible for Sylvia’s Garden, the Cornus Collection and our Heritage Orchards.
 If you want to know anything about the plants we grow seek him out, he’s the man.

 Nigel Allison – Groundsman who looks after the trees, grass, hedges and machinery (he is also very good at finding the Head Gardeners lost tools, keys etc.).